GIXLabs/SAndC/Lab1/oscope.md

 # Using an Oscilloscope
+Oscilloscopes (often called just 'scopes) can also help you debug your circuit.
+They can be used to make sure one of your peripheral devices is talking to the main microcontroller like you expect, check that your PWM signals are correct, check for fluctuations in your power supply, and much more.

+The way it does all of these things is by plotting voltage over time, which turns out to be surprisingly helpful.

 ## Turning on the Oscilloscope
 There is a power socket on the back for a power cable, much like that on the benchtop power supply.
 Once you have plugged that in, press the power button in the bottom left corner of the oscilloscope.
 The oscilloscope takes a minute or two to boot up.